VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

 What happens here?

 We have a number wrapped in an array, we use `map` to gain access to it and transform it using a callback function, and then the new value of the number gets wrapped in another array.
 That's it.
-That's basically the behavior you want in a functor.
+That's basically the behaviour you want in a functor.

-Now, arrays are not the only ones that have this behavior, there is another data type that acts like this, `Promise`.
+Now, arrays are not the only ones that have this behaviour, there is another data type that acts like this, `Promise`.
 In a `Promise` we don't have a `map` but we have a `then` which is close enough.

 ```js
 const number = Promise.resolve(1);